solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

     > This new policy will exclude the ``/Relatives/*`` path from indexing effectively removing the **Children** property of your large JSON document from the index.

-1. Click the **Save** button at the top of the section to persist your new indexing policy and "kick off" a transformation of the collection's index.
+1. Click the **Save** button at the top of the section to persist your new indexing policy and "kick off" a transformation of the container's index.

 1. Click the **New SQL Query** button at the top of the **Data Explorer** section.